amnis-dev/amnis-design/packages/amnis-entry/README.md

 }
 ```

-That's it!
-You have a completely accessilble and functional text input component that provides all sorts of labeling, feedback, and suggestions!
+A completely accessilble and functional text input component has be created.